DaniFdezAlvarez/shexer/README.md

 * **Cardinality management**.
 Some of the triples of a given instance may fit in an infinite number of constraint triples with the same predicate and object but different cardinality.
 For example, if a given instance has a single label specified by rdfs:label, that makes it fit with infinite triple constraints with the schema {rdfs:label xsd:string C}, where C can be any cardinality that includes the posibility of a single occurrence: {1}, + , {1,2}, {1,3}, {1,4},...
 Currently, sheXer admints exact cardinalities ({2}, {3}..), kleene closure (\*), positive closure (+), and optional cardinality (?).
 * **Configurable priority of cardinalities**. sheXer can be configured to prioritize the less specific cardinality or the most specific one if its trustworthiness score is high enough.
 * **All compliant mode**: You can produce shapes that conform with every instance using to extract them.
 This is done by using cadinalities \* or ? for every constraint extracted that does not conform with EVERY instance.
 You may prefer to avoid these cardinalities and keep constraints that may not conform with every instance, but include the most frequent features of the instances.
 Both settings are available in sheXer.
-* **Manage of empty shapes**.
+* **Management of empty shapes**.
 You may get some shapes with no constraints, either because there where no isntances to explore or because the extracted features were not as common as requested with the threshold of tolerance.
 You can configure sheXer to automatically erase those shapes and every mention to them from the results.
 * **Adaptation to Wikidata model**. sheXer includes configuration params to handle Wikidata's data model regarding qualifiers, so you can automatically extract the schema of qualifier nodes too.
+You can also produce content where each Wikidata ID is associated with  its label in comments, as sheXer is integrated with [wLighter](https://github.com/DaniFdezAlvarez/wLighter).

 ## Experimental results

-In the folder [experiments](https://github.com/DaniFdezAlvarez/dbpedia-shexer/tree/develop/experiments), you can see some results of applying this tool over different graphs with different configurations.
+In the folder [experiments](https://github.com/DaniFdezAlvarez/shexer/tree/develop/experiments), you can see some results of applying this tool over different graphs with different configurations.

 ## Example code